NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.knowledge_graph.edge.predicate.not_array

-**Message:** The predicate slot value is not an array for edge
+**Message:** The predicate property value is not an array for Edge

 **Context:** identifier

-**Description:** Value of the 'predicate' slot in Knowledge Graph edge must be an array data type!
+**Description:** Value of the 'predicate' property in Knowledge Graph edge must be an array data type!

 ### error.knowledge_graph.edge.predicate.empty_array

-**Message:** The predicate slot value is an empty array for edge
+**Message:** The predicate property value is an empty array for Edge

 **Context:** identifier

-**Description:** Value of the 'predicate' array slot in Knowledge Graph edge must contain one or more predicates!
+**Description:** Value of the 'predicate' array property in Knowledge Graph edge must contain one or more predicates!

 ### error.knowledge_graph.edge.predicate.abstract